laserpants/impromptu-react-sidemenu/README.md

 ## License

-Code licensed under the BSD License.
+Impromptu React Side Menu is provided under the BSD License.

 #### Font Awesome

-This project is distributed with Font Awesome.
+This project is distributed with the Font Awesome library.
 [Font Awesome](http://fontawesome.io/) is created and maintained by Dave Gandy.
 Fonts licensed under SIL OFL 1.1.
-Code licensed under the MIT License.
+Code licensed under MIT License.